shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

    learner who posted the submission.

 #.
 Make a note of the username, and follow the steps to :ref:`remove a learner
-   response from peer grading<Remove a student response from peer grading>`.
+   response from peer grading<Remove a learner response from peer grading>`.